vortexntnu/software-learning-period/README.md

 ```
 docker ps
 ```
 to find the name of the docker container.
+By default, the container name should be *software-training-period*.

 To enter the container and execute commands, input the command
 ```
 docker exec -it <container-name> /bin/bash
 ```

 You are now inside of the docker container - this enables you to use all of the linux commands and ROS, as if you would be using a linux machine.
 When the tasks ask you to open a new terminal window, open a new terminal window and exec into the container again.
+If you need to run any commands with administrator privileges (i.e. sudo), the user password is "vortex".

 ## Preliminaries